IUREDCap/auto-notify-module/docs/DeveloperGuide.md

 * __tests/__ - test files
     * __unit/__ - unit tests
     * __web/__ - web tests (that access a running instance of the module)
-* __vendor/__ - production dependencies
+* __vendor/__ - production dependencies (committed to Git)
 * __web/__ - user web pages
     * __admin/__ - admin web pages

 Updating Dependencies
 --------------------------

+Dependencies are stored in the __dev/__ directory by Composer, and they are not committed to Git.
-To avoid requiring Composer to be run when the module is installed, the non-development dependencies are copied to the __dependencies/__ directory, and this directory is committed to Git.
+To avoid requiring Composer to be run when the module is installed, the non-development dependencies:

+    * are copied to the __vendor/__ directory
+    * the __vendor/__ directory is committed to Git.
+    * the software uses the __vendor/__ directory as its source for dependencies

+The dependencies that are committed to Git need to be stored in the __vendor/__ directory so that they will be ignored by Vanderbilt's external module security scanner.
+If they are stored in a directory with a different name, then the Vanderbilt scanner will scan them and may generate errors for 3rd-party dependencies that cannot be modified.

-To update the contents of this directory, the following commands can be used from the top-level directory:
+To update the contents of __vendor/__ directory, the following commands can be used from the top-level directory:

     composer update